mohammed-qutubuddin/easy-maintenance-timer/readme.txt

 === Easy Maintenance Timer ===
-Contributors: Mohammed Qutubuddin Nasir
+Contributors: abdulnasir1995
 Tags: maintenance mode, countdown, coming soon, under construction, easy Requires at least: 5.0
 Tested up to: 6.8
+Requires PHP: 7.2
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Easily enable maintenance mode on your site with a customizable countdown timer, logo and message.
+Enable maintenance mode with a customizable countdown, logo, and message—simple on/off control.

 == Description ==
-A super simple WordPress plugin puts your website into maintenance or under construction mode - along with displaying a countdown timer.
-It's possible to set your maintenance message, logo and end date/time from the plugin's settings page.
-No bloat, no confusion - Surf One Click Me On/Off!
+A super‑simple plugin to put the site into maintenance/under‑construction mode with a countdown timer.
+Configure the maintenance message, logo, and end date/time from the settings page.
+One‑click toggle, no bloat.

+Features:
+One‑click maintenance toggle.
+Countdown timer with end date/time.
+Custom logo and message.
+Logged‑in users bypass.
+Lightweight, no bloat.

 == Installation ==
 1. Download the zip file of the plugin.